 For segmentation faults, ABACUS can be built with Address Sanitizer to locate the bugs.
+This feature requires a GCC or Clang compiler, and does not support Intel compiler.

 '''

 cmake -B build -DENABLE_ASAN=1

 '''

 Run ABACUS as usual, and it will automatically detect the buffer overflow problems and memory leaks.
 It is also possible to use GDB with binaries built by Address Sanitizer.